mocherfaoui/feedback-app/README.md

 A feedback app that can be embedded in any website in order to let users comment or give back feedback, made with Next.js and Firebase.

+## Motivation

+This project was created to apply what I've learned about Next.js and how to build a full-stack serverless web application.
+It is still work in progress but most of the main features are working.

 ## Prerequisites

 - A Firebase database(Firestore).